Are you getting all your entitlements?

 Engagement is key

-Sometimes it can be hard to take an interest in superannuation when you are young or busy, and trying to understand what all the information means can be difficult, especially if you are starting a new job.
+Sometimes it can be hard to take an interest in superannuation when you’re young or busy, and trying to understand what all the information means can be difficult, especially if you’re starting a new job.

-It’s understandable that you might not feel comfortable asking your employer questions about your superannuation, but it is your money, so try to find out everything you want to know to build your retirement savings.
+It’s understandable that you might not feel comfortable asking your employer questions about your superannuation, but it’s your money, so try to find out everything you want to know to build your retirement savings.

 As an employee, you can’t just rely on checking your pay slip to ensure that SG has been paid.

-Employers are only required to pay SG quarterly.
+Employers are required to pay SG quarterly.
 Wages are typically paid weekly, fortnightly or monthly.

-While an amount might appear on your pay slip, the figure is hypothetical, and employers can legally wait up to four months before actually paying the money to their employees’ superannuation funds.
+While an amount might appear on your pay slip, the figure is an estimate, and employers can legally wait up to three months before paying the money to their employees’ superannuation funds.

 Any lost investment or accrual of funds can have an effect on your retirement income.

-The earlier you can start to take control of your funds, the more likely you will be able to achieve the lifestyle you want in retirement.
+The earlier you can start to take control of your funds, the more likely you’ll be able to achieve the lifestyle you want in retirement.

-- Ask your employer to where your SG payments are being paid and how often that happens
+- Ask your employer which fund your SG payments are being paid to and how often that happens

-You should be able to see what contributions have been made by your employer on your super fund statement so you can check if payments are being made in a timely way.
+You should be able to see what contributions have been made by your employer on your super fund statement so you can check if payments are being made in a timely manner.